Scholarships

 In Honor of Elmer Brown

-Applicant criteria for the Academic and Voc Tech Scholarships:
+Applicant criteria for the Academic, Voc Tech, and Teacher Education Scholarships:

 1) Black/African American